citizenfx/fivem-docs/content/docs/resources/txAdmin/_index.md

 **txAdmin** is a **full featured** web panel to help you Manage & monitor your FiveM Server.
 Contrary to the other resources on this documentation (eg. chat, mapmanager and etc), **txAdmin** already comes preinstalled with FXServer, so you do not need to download it separately.

-For more information, you can join the [Discord Server](https://discord.gg/AFAAXzq).
+For more information, you can join the [Discord Server](https://discord.gg/AFAAXzq) or visite the website [Website](https://txadmin.gg/).

 ## Main Features